|

 they need.
 The answer to "I'll know it when I see

-- Detailed surveying and optional interviewing of participants for course tailoring
+Detailed surveying and optional interviewing of participants for course tailoring4 day intensive

 daytime, noon, and evening individual "Navigating The Obstacle Course